barsoom/barsoom_utils/README.md

 # BarsoomUtils

-Barsoom Utils is our internal toolbox for small classes that we share in most of our projects.
+Barsoom Utils is our toolbox for small classes that we share in most of our projects.

-This gem is intentionally not released since it's for internal use, but we keep it open source since it might have some value for others.
+It's only intended for internal use, but it's public in case others find parts of it useful.

 ## Installation